hydra-Cody/hydra-Cody/README.md

 ## Projects I worked on :

-* I have also worked on some Mern stack projects such as
+* I have also worked on some Mern stack projects such as ** Current Project :
-  * Doctor Appointment Booking App, and
+  * Doctor Appointment Booking App - A Full Stack Web App for Hospitals.
-  * Crwn Clothing App.
+  * Crwn Clothing App -  A Full Stack App for e-commerce.
-  * Nasa Space Mission App
+  * Nasa Space Mission App - A Full Stack App to study the nasa plantes data.
+  ** Some other projects :
   * Tic Tac Toe App, Geo Location App, Snake Game App, Web Clock App, Text Reader App, Video-player App, Jumpo Game App, To-Do-List,recipe-finder, Book-Library-ass.
 * Apart from this, I have a strong interest in Machine Learning and have built some projects on it such as a
-  * face recognition and
+  * Face recognition and
   *  Real stat price predictor.
   *  Flower Classification, Time Series Forecasting, Cats Vs Dogs Classification, Happy VS Sad Classification, Handwriting-Recognition, Clothes Finder, Study Hours.
   <div>